 Section 12 - Show Cause

 (58) The ELICOS Show Cause process is available to students who have been issued with a Notification of Intent to Report a Student for breach of progress or attendance requirements.
-The ELICOS Show Cause process cannot be accessed where a matter has been, or is being dealt with, under the University's Complaint and Grievance Resolution Procedure.
+The ELICOS Show Cause process cannot be accessed where a matter has been, or is being dealt with, under the University's Complaint Management Procedure.

 (59) During the Show Cause process, the student is required to: